Printed fromJewishDalyCity.com

 • Chai ClubThe Chai Club is comprised of individuals committed to the financial support of our center.
 Monthly donations in multiples of $18 add up and make a great difference!
 Read More

-• Bat Mitzvah AcademyIf you're a Jewish girl aged 11-13, join us for Bat Mitzvah Academy!
-Fun crafts, activities, and deep ideas that will make your Bat Mitzvah journey memorable, your ceremony and celebration powerful, with meaning that lasts a lifetime!
+• Girls ClubIf you're a Jewish girl aged 11-13, join us for Girls Club!
+Fun crafts, activities, and deep ideas about being Jewish create memorable experiences shared with girls like you!
 Contact Us

 Accordion